What Pool Cues are Made in the USA?

 Their Black Dot Bullseye Shaft uses 35 layers of Hard Rock Maple: laminated for strength and warp resistance.
 The construction allows for precision while maintaining beautiful styling.

 Professional players have gravitated to Meucci for decades.
-Jim Rempe, Minnesota Fats, Mike Sigel, and Eddie Taylor all used Meucci cues.
-That’s not marketing; that’s history.
+Jim Rempe, Minnesota Fats, Mike Sigel, and Eddie Taylor all played Meucci cues.
+That track record is a matter of record.

 Other American Makers Worth Mentioning

-Balabushka (founded by George Balabushka) makes handcrafted cues that are expensive, beautiful, sought after, and highly collectible by enthusiasts.
+Balabushka (founded by George Balabushka) makes handcrafted cues that are expensive, beautiful, sought after, and highly collectible.
 Original Balabushkas are investment pieces.

 OB manufactures traditional cues with quality control standards.
 They’re less famous than the others but offer solid construction at reasonable prices.